Denton Confederate Soldier Monument: History

-The courthouse behind where the monument had stood was named a Texas Historic Landmark in 1970, a National Historic Registry landmark in 1977, and a Texas State Archeological Landmark in 1981.
+The monument was named a Texas Historic Landmark in 1970, a National Historic Registry landmark in 1977, and a Texas State Archeological Landmark in 1981.

 Vandalism and removal

-One local resident, Willie Hudspeth, has been working to remove the memorial since 2000.
+One local resident, Willie Hudspeth, a Vietnam War veteran and the president of Denton's NAACP, campaigned to remove the memorial since 2000.
 The monument was vandalized with the words "This Is Racist" in 2015.
-On February 1, 2018, Denton County leaders voted 15–0 to keep the statue but add a plaque denouncing slavery and a video kiosk explaining the city's racial history and progress (which was never added or completed).
-On June 9, 2020, the Denton County Commissioners Court announced a plan to remove the statue from the Courthouse lawn to another location for conservation.
+On February 1, 2018, Denton County leaders voted 12–3 to keep the statue, but to add a plaque denouncing slavery and a video kiosk explaining the city's racial history and progress, which was never added or completed.
+A standalone plaque was erected nearby to provide a rationale for the monument.
+It read:

 On June 9, 2020, in the wake of the protests following the murder of George Floyd in Minneapolis, Denton County commissioners voted to remove the memorial.
 On the morning of June 25, 2020, removal of the statue began just before dawn.